CANCER DOESN'T DEFINE US. IT TRANSFORMS US.

 "I truly believe this happened for a reason and in the way it was supposed to happen.
-When I look back now, even just halfway through my treatment, I could see how the pieces fell together.
-I truly believe that my mom is by my side through all of this, don't get me wrong, there is still action required on my part, she's not doing everything for me.
-But I do believe that she is guiding me through this every step of the way.
+When I look back and reflect on the situation I can see how the pieces fell together.
+I truly believe that my mom was by my side through all of this, and still is.
+Don't get me wrong, there was and still is action required on my part, she's not doing everything for me, but I do believe that she guided me through every step of the way.
 Just as my sister said, I feel my mom saved my life.
-If it wasn't for her I wouldn't have started getting screened so early or been as educated and things could have been different."
+If it wasn't for her I wouldn't have started getting screened so early or been as educated.
+Things could have been different."

 Kitties fierceness taught Kristina how to be a Warrior!